 The Reality: A Small but Stable Gold Market

-Malta’s gold market can be described as:
+Malta’s gold market can best be described as:

 - Small in size